 "An issue with previous oscillating water columns has been that the flow has been bi-directional," says Denniss.
 "In other words, as the waves rise, it forces the air out past the turbine in one direction, then as the waves fall, the air gets pulled back past the turbine in a different direction.
 And so those turbines have had to cope with the bi-directional flow, generally by pitching their blades or by some other means which create very inefficient conversion.
 So what the valves allow us to do is create uni-directional flow, so the turbine can act much more efficiently.
 In reality, it simply acts a lot more like a conventional turbine, rather than a complicated bi-directional turbine."

 While it sounds somewhat passive, the device uses resonance to make the most energy out of the water that washes into it.
-The phenomenon can be seen in action in the video below, where the water inside the chamber is higher than the waves on the outside.

 "What it does is it means we get the system operating at the natural frequency of the waves, and what happens is the oscillation of the water inside the chamber, the up-and-down motion of the water, gets amplified because it's resonating at the same frequency as the waves," says Denniss.
 "That's crucial, it modifies the surrounding wave field and draws more energy in than would naturally be incident upon the device."